 Apple's $29 Bluetooth beacons definitely drew some inspiration from Tile's lineup of trackers.
 But just because AirTags are designed like existing smart trackers doesn't mean you can't find other useful ways to use these little homing tags.
 In fact, we've thought of more than a dozen fun ways to get the most out of AirTags.

 Apple sells these new smart trackers standalone ($29) or in packs of four ($99).
-The latter is definitely the better deal if you think you'll need a bunch of these, as it brings the individual AirTag cost down to $24.75 a pop.
+The latter is the better deal if you think you'll need a bunch of these, as it brings the individual AirTag cost down to $24.75 a pop.
 Maybe you only need one, but remember — there are at least 18 ways to use Apple's new smart trackers, so you might want to stock up!

 To be clear, an AirTag is not an iPhone, so it has no way to communicate with the Find My app or network or on its own.
 Instead, it connects to other devices on the Find My network using Bluetooth.
 To get a hit on Find My, a connected device needs to be within Bluetooth range of the missing AirTag.

 But that's the beauty of AirTag.
 Unlike, say, AirPods, it's not just your devices AirTags communicate with.
 Any device running at least iOS 14.5, iPadOS 14.5, or macOS Big Sur 11.1 can connect to your AirTag.
 That means all an AirTag needs to do to refresh its location on Find My is connect to a close-by device also on the Find My network.
 Think about how many millions of iPhones, iPads, and Macs there are that can do that.

 You can even place the AirTag in Lost Mode so that if someone finds it, all they have to do is tap and hold the top of their smartphone to the AirTag and wait for a notification that takes them to a webpage with your phone number and other information.
-That works for both iPhone and Android devices, so you'll have the help of virtually the entire smartphone community.
+That works for both iPhone and Android devices that support NFC, so you'll have the help of virtually the entire smartphone community.